Things to Do in New South Wales

 Sydney has to be one of the world’s most attractive cities, and what better way to gaze out across the glittering harbour than from the top of Sydney Harbour Bridge, a.k.a. the Coathanger.
 Don your jumpsuit and harness, clip into the state-of-the-art safety system and ascend the 332 steps to the top of the steel arch, rising 134m above the roaring traffic below.
 With the wind in your hair and the vast expanse of the city laid out in front of you, it’s an exhilarating experience reaching the top, and you’ll have the best view of the Opera House you could possibly ask for.
 Just don’t look down.

 How to do it: Embark on our tailor-made East Coast Highlights itinerary which includes the Sydney BridgeClimb Sampler.

 Located a few hours’ drive north-west of Sydney, the Hunter Valley is New South Wales’ premier food and wine destination.
 The region is Australia's oldest and most-visited wine region, home to over 150 top-class wineries, vineyards and cellar doors.
 To match the region’s knack for delicious food and wine, the Hunter Valley also boasts a number of day spas and Championship golf courses, providing the perfect place to stay, wine, dine and relax for a few days.

 How to do it: The Hunter Valley is just west of Newcastle and a perfect place to stopover as you make your way up the Pacific Coast.
-While visiting, we can arrange a number of activities for you to enjoy such as a sunrise hot-air balloon flight (included in our Beyond Sydney itinerary), or a picnic amongst the vines (included in our Highlights of New South Wales).
+While visiting, we can arrange a number of activities for you to enjoy such as a sunrise hot-air balloon flight, or a picnic amongst the vines (included in our Highlights of New South Wales itinerary).

 Hike in the Blue Mountains